ArthurCose/Scriptable-OpenNetBattle-Server/README.md

 - Tile Objects only
 - Visible in minimap
-- Players will be warped to the set position if walking into the tile this object is centered on
+- Players will be warped to the set position if they walk into the tile this object is centered on
 - Custom properties:
   - X: float
   - Y: float